ibestvina/dagpy/docs/specifications.md

 Cache files hold raw binaries of python objects serialized using the Dill library.
 Their naming convention is <block_id>\_<var_name>.dill.

 ### Flow notebooks
+Flow notebooks are built by concatenating blocks, without their ipynb metadata, delimited by the delimiter blocks described earlier.
+DAG subgraph from which the flow notebooks is built is linearized in a BFS fashion.